 As challenging as it is to explore the Mariana Trench and the Challenger Deep in particular, several intrepid explorers have succeeded in this task.

-The trench was first sounded during the Challenger expedition in 1875, using a weighted rope, which recorded a depth of 4,475 fathoms (8,184 metres; 26,850 feet).The Mariana Trench was also surveyed in 1951 by the British Survey ship, Challenger II, which is the namesake for the Challenger Deep.
+The first recordings of the depth of the trench were made by the British Royal Navy Challenger expedition in 1875, using a weighted rope, which recorded a depth of 4,475 fathoms (8,184 meters; 26,850 feet).The Mariana Trench was also surveyed in 1951 by the British Survey vessel, Challenger II, which is the namesake for the Challenger Deep.
 In 1984, the Japanese sent a survey vessel to the Trench to collect data using a multibeam echo sounder.
 The sound waves sent from the echo sounder bounce off the bottom of the ocean and are plotted on a graph to make a map of the ocean bottom.
 This system allowed scientists to collect important environmental data without endangering a human diver.
 A 2010 multibeam sonar survey of the Mariana Trench by the University of New Hampshire found new seafloor features, and obtained the most precise measurement of Challenger Deep— 10,994 meters (6.8 miles), plus or minus 40 meters (.02 miles).

-Most famously, and also most recently, in 2012, director James Cameron made a historic, solo dive down to the bottom of the Challenger Deep in a specially-designed manned submersible named DEEPSEA CHALLENGER.
+Most famously, in 2012, director James Cameron made a historic, solo dive down to the bottom of the Challenger Deep in a specially-designed manned submersible named DEEPSEA CHALLENGER.
 This expedition collected data and specimens previously unknown, leading to a wealth of scientific knowledge about one of the least known parts of our Earth.

 Discover the Mariana Trench From Your Couch